QE-Lab/dqcsim-openql-mapper/gates/README.md

    "matrix" or "submatrix" key.
  - "SWAP" - swap gate.
  - "SQSWAP" - square-root-of-swap gate.
+ - "unitary" - custom unitary gate.
+Refer to the section on custom unitaries for more info.
  - "measure" - measurement gate.
 Refer to the section on measurements for more info.
  - "prep" - state preparation gate.
 Refer to the section on prep gates for more info.

+## Custom unitary gates

+The "unitary" type allows you to specify the unitary matrix directly, using the "matrix" key.
+Matrices are specified as a list of lists, where each inner list contains two float entries representing the real and imaginary value of the matrix entry, and the outer list represents the matrix entries in row-major form.
+Integers are coerced to floats, so you can omit the decimal separator for -1, 0, and 1.
+The size of the matrix (plus the number of control qubits, if any - see next section) implies the number of qubits affected by the gate.
+To prevent having to write out irrationals like 1/sqrt(2), the matrices will automatically be normalized.
+After that, a unitary check is done to detect most typos.

+For instance, RX(90) could be written like this:

+    {
+        "type": "unitary",
+        "matrix": [
+            [1,  0], [0, -1],
+            [0, -1], [1,  0]
+        ]
+    }

+It becomes:

+                /  1  -i \
+    1/sqrt(2) * |        |
+                \ -i   1 /

+Of course, you can just use "RX_90" for this.

+Don't try to specify controlled gates by giving the full matrix, because then DQCsim won't detect them properly.
+Controlled gates are specified as follows.

 ## Controlled gates

-To make controlled gates, the above matrices are interpreted as the non-controlled submatrix, automatically extended for the number of control qubits specified in the "controlled" key, which must be a positive integer.
+To make controlled gates, the above predefined or custom matrices are interpreted as the non-controlled submatrix, automatically extended for the number of control qubits specified in the "controlled" key, which must be a positive integer.
 If not specified, a non-controlled gate is implied.
 For example,

     {
         "controlled": 1,
         "type": "X",
     }

 represents a CNOT gate.
+You can also use the "C-" shorthand in the string notation to do this; just using "C-X" instead of the dictionary is equivalent.

 Beware the "global" phase of the submatrix; it matters due to DQCsim synthesizing the controlled matrix by padding at the top-left side with the identity matrix.
 This is why the difference between "rz" and "phase" exists.

-Don't try to specify controlled gates by giving the full matrix, because then DQCsim won't detect them properly.

 ## Measurements

-"measure" gates without a "matrix" argument specify Z-axis measurements.
-To specify a non-Z measurement gate, you specify a 2x2 matrix representing the basis, giving the measurement the following semantics:
+"measure" gates by default represent a measurement in the Z basis.
+You can specify a different Pauli basis by supplying the "basis" key, which must then be "X", "Y", or "Z".
+Alternatively, you can specify an arbitrary basis by specifying a 2x2 matrix using "matrix".
+The operation then becomes equivalent to the following:

  - apply a unitary gate to the qubit defined by the Hermitian transpose of the given matrix;
  - measure the qubit in the Z axis;
  - apply a unitary gate to the qubit defined by the given matrix.

-This allows any axis/basis to be specified.

-Currently DQCsim only supports Z-axis measurements natively, so only Z-axis measurements can be detected in the DQCsim to OpenQL direction.
-This may change in the future.
-If/when DQCsim is updated to support this, the `gates.json` file format shouldn't have to change.

-In the OpenQL to DQCsim direction, measurement gates are always done one qubit at a time.
-In the DQCsim to OpenQL direction, multi-qubit measurements are converted to single-qubit measurements automatically.

 ## Prep gates

-"prep" gates without a "matrix" argument specify state initialization of the qubit to the |0> state.
-If a 2x2 matrix is specified, it is semantically applied as a gate immediately after the preparation, thus allowing a qubit to be initialized with an arbitrary state.

-DQCsim currently can't natively represent prep gates.
-This means a prep gate can never be detected in the DQCsim to OpenQL direction.
-In the opposite direction, DQCsim will decompose the prep to the following gates:
+"prep" gates, like measurements, default to the Z basis, accept a "basis" key to select a different Pauli basis, or accept a 2x2 matrix, making the operation equivalent to the following:

+ - set the state of the qubit to |0>;
- - measure gate in the Z basis.
+ - apply a unitary gate to the qubit defined by the given matrix.
- - if the measurement returned 1, apply an X gate.
-The qubit is now |0>.
- - if a matrix was specified, apply it as a gate.

-If/when DQCsim is updated to support this, the `gates.json` file format shouldn't have to change.

-## Matrix representation

-Matrices are specified as a list of lists, where each inner list contains two float entries representing the real and imaginary value of the matrix entry, and the outer list represents the matrix entries in row-major form.
-The size of the matrix (plus the number of control qubits, if any) implies the number of qubits affected by the gate.

-To prevent having to write out irrationals like 1/sqrt(2), the matrices will automatically be normalized.
-After that, a unitary check is done to detect most typos.